Heaven Shall Burn: Wanderer (2016–2019)

 On 16 September 2016, the band released their eighth studio album, Wanderer, available in a standard 12-track edition as well as a deluxe edition with a bonus track and a bonus disc (which contains covers included on previous albums).
 The first single released from the album was "Downshifter", followed by "Bring the War Home", which was released as a lyric video.

-Of Truth and Sacrifice (2020–present)
+Of Truth and Sacrifice and Heimat (2020–present)

 On 20 March 2020, the band released their ninth studio album, Of Truth and Sacrifice.
 It was released as a double album, available in the standard 2-CD as well as a deluxe edition with a bonus DVD, which contains the movie "Mein grünes Herz in dunklen Zeiten" (My green heart in dark times).
 The first single released from the album was the double release of "Protector" and "Weakness leaving my heart", which was released as a music video.
 It was followed by "My Heart and the Ocean", which was also released with a music video made in cooperation with Sea Shepherd.
+After touring in support of the album, the band went into the studio to record their tenth album.
+Titled Heimat, it is planned for release on 27 June 2025, followed by a short club tour to celebrate the release.